BadMagic100/TheRealJournalRando/README.md

 ## Logic Info

 Mostly, logic works how you would expect, with a few quirks to note.
-* Both Journal entry and Hunter's notes locations will be on logic once you can kill any enemy of the appropriate type, as the logic is primarily controlled by cost (see below).
+* Both Journal entry and Hunter's notes locations will be in logic once you can kill any enemy of the appropriate type, as the logic is primarily controlled by cost (see below).
-* Because Hunter's notes location may only require 1 kill, either if the cost is 1 kill or if there is a different cost type on the location (perhaps placed by another connection), the Hunter's notes location will show up as "reachable" in the helper log even if it's not currently possible to kill multiple enemies of that type (for example, `Hunter's_Notes-Hornet` with no access to Kingdom's Edge access).
+* Because Hunter's notes location may only require 1 kill, either if the cost is 1 kill or if there is a different cost type on the location (perhaps placed by another connection), the Hunter's notes location will show up as "reachable" in the helper log even if it's not currently possible to kill multiple enemies of that type (for example, `Hunter's_Notes-Hornet` with no access to Kingdom's Edge).
 These costs are taken into account in logic though, so in such a case you can't have required progression locked behind an area you need that progression for.
 This is similar to how the checks at Seer are "in logic" even without having Dream Nail or enough essence to pay costs.
 * Although Godhome bosses count as kills, this is not required in logic except for checks that are exclusive to Godhome.
-  Counting Godhome bosses exists only to allow other mods to implment costs larger than 1 for bosses.
+  Counting Godhome bosses exists only to allow other mods to implement costs larger than 1 for bosses.
 * Costs of higher than 1 enemy require either access to a bench or for the enemy to automatically respawn when reloading the room.
 * Most enemies with a finite or semi-finite supply are handled appropriately in logic (in other words, it is not assumed that they respawn).
 This includes Elder Baldurs, the Vengefly King in Greenpath, the Gruz Mother in Crossroads, and the Kingsmoulds outside Path of Pain.
-The 2 non-respawning Husk Miners (Myla and the one outside Deep Focus) were deemed too difficult to handle and are not considered in logic; if you kill them to get checks before having access to other Husk Miners it will be considered a sequence break.
+Enemies that generally respawn, but have special cases that do not (such as Husk Miners) were deemed too difficult to handle in logic, and are therefore considered sequence breaks.
+This means that you never have to logically kill Myla, among other things.
 * Enemies in Crossroads that are replaced after infection are not considered in logic to prevent you from being locked out of the check.
-* Because Infected enemies require infection to kill, it's probably slightly more likely you'll see early infection.
+* Because Infected enemies require infection to kill, it's probably slightly more likely you'll see early infection so rando can put those checks in logic.

 ## Settings

 When enabled with rando, this mod will provide several connection settings.
 More information about each is provided below, grouped by category.
+This mod has a large number of settings, and provides its own settings code.
+Clicking the button to copy the code will automatically copy the code to your clipboard, and clicking the button to apply the code will read a code on your clipboard and apply the settings.

+The mod comes with some default settings enabled; I recommend these on your first playthrough to get the full experience of the mod without it being super cursed.

 ### Basic Settings